dpwiese/personal-website/content/posts/adaptive-pi-python.md

 # Simulation with the Python Control Systems Library

-With the simple DC motor example above, the adaptive PI controller proposed along with the update laws, and stability proved, the system can now be implemented in a simulation to show how it actually responds.
+With the simple DC motor example above, the adaptive PI controller was proposed along with parameter estimate update laws, and stability proved.
+The system can now be implemented in a simulation to show how it actually responds.
 For this, the <a href="http://python-control.org/" target="_blank">Python Control Systems Library</a> is used.
 The implementation of the above system will be presented without great detail.
 The full code is available on Github: <a href="https://github.com/dpwiese/control-examples/tree/master/adaptive-pi" target="_blank">dpwiese/control-examples/adaptive-pi</a>.
+Furthermore the documentation for the Python Control Systems Library is quite good.

 The first step is defining the plant as a `LinearIOSystem` class, which, as the name suggests, represents a linear system.
 The parameters of the state-space representation of the plant described by \eqref{eqn.adaptive.adaptivepi.gp} are used.